cloudera-labs/envelope/README.md

 ### Requirements

-Envelope requires a CDH5.7+ cluster with:

-- Cloudera's distribution of Apache Spark 2.1.0 Release 1 or above
+Envelope requires Apache Spark 2.1.0 or above.

+Additionally, if using these components, Envelope requires:
-- Cloudera's distribution of Apache Kafka 2.1.0 (based on Apache Kafka 0.10) or above, if using that component
+- Apache Kafka 0.10 or above
-- Cloudera's distribution of Apache Kudu 1.3.0 or above, if using that component
+- Apache Kudu 1.4.0 or above
+- Apache HBase 1.2.0 or above (note: 2.x has not yet been tested)
+- Apache ZooKeeper 3.4.5 or above

+For Cloudera's distributions, Kafka requires Cloudera's Kafka 2.1.0 or above, and HBase and ZooKeeper requires CDH5.7 or above.
+Note that CDH6.x has not yet been tested.

 ### Compiling Envelope